Adams25g/miningbch/README.md

  pip install -r req.txt

+ All the above code are only for one time ,,, when you connect again you will use only the coming last code

  python mining.py +00000000000000            << enter you telegram phone number start by + ( example : python mining.py +201122934334 )

  Then the system will ask you to enter the password which you will receive from telegram on messager or may be as sms to your phone